 "We're not the best team in Europe.
 We can improve a lot."

-Bayern was beaten 3-2 by Manchester City in the Champions League on Tuesday and Guardiola wants a response against Hamburg on Saturday.
+Bayern were beaten 3-2 by Manchester City in the Champions League on Tuesday and Guardiola wants a response against Hamburg on Saturday.

 Despite enjoying a four-point advantage at the top of the German top flight, Guardiola does not believe the title race is over.